 How about a knife?
 If you know any sailors or fisherman then you may have seen any thing from a pocket knife to a five or six inch blade that is kept in a sheath at the hip but it is far from a sword.
 If you are on a fishing boat and your partner pulls out a knife you don’t really think to much of it.
 But if you happen to be in a dark alley and you meet an unknown figure with the same knife already drawn it may be cause for concern.

 When we look at definitions of objects we see that a weapon is something that is designed with the intent to do harm and one of the examples Merriam Webster gives is the knife.
 A tool is defined as a handheld device used to accomplish a task.
 There are of course other definitions for both but these are the most relevant.
+You can readily find different tools for different purposes across online shops and review sites like BestOfMachinery.
+You can also get high quality tools and equipment from Cornwell Tools company.
+Not so much with weapons which you cannot readily get access to without restrictions.
 The basic difference in these definitions is that a weapon is designed with the “intent” to do harm.
 But how do you know what something was designed to do?

 There is a whole class of objects called improvised weapons, these are objects that were not initially designed to be harmful but have been modified or used in a violent way.
 Someone could say that a baseball bat is most certainly a weapon, it is an object designed to hit things, hard.
 But modern baseball bats are designed to be good at hitting baseballs not people.
 The fact they are commonly used as weapons does not inherently make them it weapon.